 When you find yourself with a repeating loop of thoughts in your mind, seek out a quiet space.
-Sit down, breathe deeply, and focus on nothing but breathing.
+Sit down, breathe deeply, and focus on your breathing.

 Ruminating thoughts can make you feel isolated.
-Talking about your thoughts with a friend who can offer an outside perspective may help break the cycle.
+A trusted friend may be able to offer an outside perspective that can help break the cycle.

-But be sure you choose to speak with a friend who can give you that perspective rather than ruminate with you.
+Be sure to speak with a friend who can give you that perspective rather than ruminate with you.

 If your ruminating thoughts are taking over your life, you may want to consider therapy.
 A therapist can help you identify why you’re ruminating and how to address the problems at their core.